 It recently occurred to me that I have been using modems for more than 20 years now.
 How time flies… That got me thinking about my early modem days, calling BBSes in what was then my local area (Toulouse, France).
 One of the best memories I have from the BBS era is without doubt split-screen chatting.

 I used this mode of chatting on MS-DOS BBSes but most importantly on Linux based BBSes.
-In retrospective, I consider myself lucky to have had access to a couple of Linux servers available via dialup.
+In retrospect, I consider myself lucky to have had access to a couple of Linux servers available via dialup.
 There were three of them in Toulouse: "BarbeRouge", "Polux", and "Elfix".
-I was a regular user on the first two systems of this list.
+I was a frequent user on the first two systems of this list.
 For the record, if my memory serves me well, BarbeRouge was running on Red Hat, and Polux on Slackware.
 Chatting with the sysops was done using talk or ytalk.

 Of course, it's still possible to run those programs nowadays, and in fact, I recently started using them again with friends.